Scout Motto

 The Scout Motto of the Scout movement is, in English, "Be Prepared", with most international branches of the group using a close translation of that phrase.
 These mottoes have been used by millions of Scouts around the world since 1907.
 Most of the member organizations of the World Association of Girl Guides and Girl Scouts (WAGGGS) share the same mottoes.

 In the first part of Scouting for Boys, Robert Baden-Powell explains the meaning of the phrase:

 Baden-Powell on "Be Prepared"

 Baden-Powell provides several descriptions of how and for what situations a Scout must be prepared elsewhere in Scouting for Boys.
 In his explanation of the third point of the Scout Law, Baden-Powell says:

 In the opening chapter of Scouting for Boys, Baden-Powell says:

-Baden-Powell discuses more skills required of Scouts in Chapter IV of Scouting for Boys, which addresses camp life, and he lists:
+Baden-Powell discusses more skills required of Scouts in Chapter IV of Scouting for Boys, which addresses camp life, and he lists: